Creative youth program

 A Creative Youth Perspective

-The Creative Youth Program aims to provide a paid opportunity for local youth that are exploring a creative discipline and to contribute to the local creative sector.
+The Creative Youth Program provides a paid opportunity for local youth exploring a creative discipline to contribute to the local creative sector.
 The successful artist showcases a piece of their creative discipline monthly in the City of Kelowna’s Cultural Services e-newsletter.
 The Creative Youth Program is intended to tap into the skills and perspectives that young people bring to cultural organizations and the community as artists, decision makers and volunteers.

 If you are registered for the Arts & Culture E-updates, each month you will read a piece by a creative youth in Kelowna to share their talent, words and news about youth in our arts and culture community.